I Was a Swiss Banker

-I was a Swiss Banker is a 2007 published fantasy film by director Thomas Imbach with Beat Marti in the leading role.
-The premiere of the film took place on 12 February 2007 during the Berlin International Film Festival.
+I Was a Swiss Banker is a 2007 fantasy film directed by Thomas Imbach, from a screenplay by Imbach, Eva Kammerer and Jürg Hassler, and starring Beat Marti.
+The film premiered on 12 February 2007 during the Berlin International Film Festival.

 Plot

 The successful young Swiss banker Roger Caviezel has been smuggling the black money of his German customers across the border for some time.
 When he is stopped in his vehicle at a border control, he flees into Lake Constance with his wallet - as the police are chasing him.
 This lake, however, is populated by mystical beings.
 The banker bets with a witch that he can find his true love in a maximum of three attempts.
-When his flirtations with a shepherdess, a blonde seductress and a waitress fail and he realises that he cannot free himself from the clutches of the pushy witch, he visits his canton Graubünden.
-Home.
+When his flirtations with a shepherdess, a blonde seductress and a waitress fail and he realizes that he cannot free himself from the clutches of the pushy witch, he visits his canton Graubünden home.
 There he falls in love with a Turkish employee on his grandmother's farm, which also does not last long.
 After he was able to parachute to safety from the witch, he is enchanted by another companion, the mermaid in Lara Croft outfit.
 She becomes his mistress Patricia, with whom Roger finds his new happiness as a lido operator on Lake Geneva.